brainseller/brainseller/README.md

 I'm interested in everything web and am currently building a design system for my employer.

-Find our more on me on https://frankfuchs.net
+Find out more about me on https://frankfuchs.net

 <!---
 brainseller/brainseller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.